 I write so much about Lawrence for a key reason: to show the profound, deceptive intimacy of the film.
 For all its grand ambitions, this is a character study about a British outcast who ended up being more in-line with British austerity and elitism than his wild-man sensibilities initially dreamt.
 The film is about an enigma, a myth, and an attempt to render him a man.
 But it is also about the way in which “a man” becomes knowable to audiences only as a myth, especially when that man spent his whole life cultivating himself as nothing more than a myth.
 And all I’ve described here is only the half of it, as well.
 I still haven’t touched on the not-insignificant matter of Lawrence’s sexuality, rendered implicit in the film through subtle gestures and mannerisms.
 He’s clearly meant to be homosexual, but no film in 1962, let alone an epic, could render this explicit.
 Above all, this adds another layer to his outsider status in the UK, the nature of him looking for something more “fun” in exotic locales, and most hauntingly, his increasing desire to prove his machismo and power that leads to violence.

 But the film isn’t only intimate as an exploration of TE Lawrence.
 Its masterstroke is using its very grandness to render images so mythically potent as to burrow straight into our eyes and tie themselves to our souls.
 This is one of the most awe-inspiringly beautiful films ever produced, with a sense of wonder composed not through self-conscious outsizing but through painterly precision.
 A famous image of a mirage evokes dreamy haze like no other, and a spellbinding cut sees cheeky Lawrence blow out a match in profile, the fire burning out turning into a night-sky broken up by the sun’s rise far away – this is Lawrence’s magisterial, dreamlike image of the exotic Middle East, not any “real” depiction of it.
-Lean knows we as Westerners are prone to seeing the same beauty, and with Lawrence filmically creating the landscape as a trick by having it appear on-screen as he blows out the match, Lean self-consciously renders the vista not as reality but as our own mythic desire rendered as we want it to be.
+Lean knows we as Westerners are prone to seeing the same beauty, and with Lawrence filmically creating the landscape as a trick, a fictive construct, by having it appear on-screen as he blows out the match, Lean self-consciously suggests the vista not as reality but as a mythic mirage rendered as we want it to be.

 Ultimately, Lean uses the “epic” as a cinematic canvas upon which to construct an enigmatic and harsh landscape that echoes and “creates” the film’s main character as much as that character desires to create or change the landscape.
 Lean knows the power of imagery, especially when accompanied by a transcendental score from Maurice Jarre.
 These images are as much the star of the film as Lawrence himself, and indeed, because they are “his” version of the Middle East, they are functionally one with him – most hauntingly so when they turn their gaze back on him.
 When he stares off into a desert threatening to swallow him whole, we’re aware that the two stars (Lawrence and Arabia) are mutually constitutive and engaged in a dialectic-to-the-death with each other.